ore-spark/zeichen/README.md

     listPosition: 'fixed', // string : css position of a notification container
     listPlacement: 'tr', // string : default placement bl: bottom left, tm: top middle, etc
     listZIndex: 100, // string/int : css z-index value for the notification container
+    listItemWidth: '100%', // string : css width value for the listItem
     listItemActionTrigger: 'click', // string : jquery action to which listItemCallback is bound
     listItemActionCallback: function($listItem){}, // function : callback that fires on listItemActionTrigger
     listItemLifetime: 7000, // int : time in ms before the contentWrapper hide animation begins
     listItemShowDuration: 500, // int : time in ms for listItem to animate before the contentWrapper show animation begins
     listItemHideDuration: 500, // int : time in ms for listItem to animate before the listItem is removed from dom
     contentWrapperHideDuration: 500, // int : time in ms for contentWrapper to animate before listItem hide animation starts

     /* TEMPLATE OPTS */
     templateEngine: QuickEngine, // object : the templating engine.
-Used like opts.templateEngine.compile(template).render(context)
+Used like content = opts.templateEngine.compile(template).render(context)
     listTpl: listTpl, // string : template for data-zeichen-list
     listItemTpl: listItemTpl, // string : template for data-zeichen-list-item.
 Should nest data-zeichen-content-wrapper
     iconTpl: iconTpl, // string : template for data-zeichen-icon